Skip to main content

 The Dutch highly skilled migrant programme has no education requirements for applicants.

 For the EU Blue Card requires a diploma of post-secondary education with a minimum duration of three years, and the diploma must be evaluated by the Dutch office for Evaluation of Foreign Credentials (IDW).
-Managers and professionals in ICT industry lacking the required education can still qualify for the European Blue Card if they possess a minimum of 3 years of relevant work experience within the past 7 years.
+A post-secundary education is not required of the employee has 5 years of relevant work experience preceding the application.

 If the applicant is transferring under the ICT Directive as a manager or specialist, they must hold a Bachelor degree or have 5 years of relevant work experience.
 A trainee employee must hold a master’s degree.